SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Business Network Global Track and Trace
 ## What's New
-### November 11th, 2023
+### January 20th, 2024
+1. You can send the carrier’s note to SAP Business Network Global Track and Trace as shipment’s tracked object to initialize tracking.
+2. Add the planned "Arrival" event on the source location of the LTL shipment.
-1. When reporting actual events in SAP TM with the event reason code provided, the event reason code can now be sent to SAP Business Network Global Track and Trace.
+3. The actual events that you report in SAP S/4HANA 2023 can be sent to SAP Business Network Global Track and Trace.
-2. Fix the "Proof of Delivery" event match key for the freight unit.
+4. Fix the planned “Proof of Delivery” event issue for inbound deliveries.
-3. Enhance the logic of the field "isFreightUnitRelevant" on the delivery header.
-4. When the freight unit is updated and sent to SAP Business Network Global Track and Trace, the preceding inbound/outbound delivery header will not be updated.
+5. Fix one-time location relevant issues.
+6. The document "SAP ERP Sample Code Configuration Guide for Fulfillment Tracking Apps" is renamed "[Sample Code Configuration Guide for Integration with SAP Business Network Global Track and Trace](https://github.wdf.sap.corp/TrackAndTrace/GTT-V2-Standard-Apps/blob/main/lbn-gtt-standard-app/Documents/Sample%20Code%20Configuration%20Guide%20for%20Integration%20with%20SAP%20Business%20Network%20Global%20Track%20and%20Trace.pdf)".

 For previous release information, see [What's New for Fulfillment Tracking Apps](https://github.com/SAP-samples/logistics-business-network-gtt-standardapps-samples/blob/main/lbn-gtt-standard-app/Documents/What's%20New%20for%20Fulfillment%20Tracking%20Apps.md).